drangam9/Eventino/README.md

 Note:
 	Some features will be available only after logging in with Microsoft.
 	The database is seeded with an organizer profile and a few events, but to be able to view data in MyEvents, MyTickets, a ticket reservation after login is needed.

-	Ideal flow:
+Ideal Frontend flow:
 - Login with Microsoft
 - Go to Events
 - Click on an event to see details
 - Reserve a ticket
 - Go to MyTickets (Profile menu) to see the reservation
 - Go to MyEvents to see the event you registered for
 - Go to Logout to logout